GOKULPRASANTH-M/ViMbaFormer-A-Hybrid-Vision-Mamba-Unet-Architecture-for-UAV-Semantic-Segmentation/README.md

 Adaptive decoder with learnable multi-scale fusion Strong generalization across multiple UAV datasets

+## Acknowledgements

+This project uses/adapts the selective scan implementation from [Mamba](https://github.com/state-spaces/mamba) by Albert Gu and Tri Dao.

+The original copyright notices and applicable BSD license terms are retained in the corresponding source files.

+Modifications and integration for the ViMbaFormer project are by Gokulprasanth M.

 ## 📜 Citation
 If you use this work, please cite:
 ```bash